eemreguven/ECG-Classification-Using-Transformer-Networks/README.md

 ## About the Project

-This project aims to leverage the power of Transformer networks to classify ECG signals.
+This project aims to use the power of Transformer networks to classify ECG signals.
 The repository includes Jupyter notebooks for data preprocessing, model creation, and training.
 The ECG signals are processed into windows and R-peak masks to enhance the model's performance.

 ## Notebooks